Click here for information about the EPA’s Limited Environmental Review of the 2024 Water Main and Lead Service Replacement Project.

 Click here for information about paying your water bill.

-Beginning January 1, 2024, the following rates for water, sewer, and a new Impervious Surface Fee will be in effect.
+Beginning January 1, 2025, the following rates for water, sewer, and the Impervious Surface Fee will be in effect.
 More information on the Impervious Surface Fee is provided below.

 The City of Lakewood offers a Summer Sprinkling Program to qualifying resident Lakewood homeowners for the months of June, July, August, and September of each year.
 During these months, a qualified participating homeowner will see their sewer cost calculated based on their average sewer usage during the previous months of January through April.
 Any usage shown to be above this average from June through September will be considered a result of summer activities that do not use the sewer system (such as filling a pool or watering a lawn), and thus will not be factored into the bill.